 Application Requirements, Tuition, Dorm Availability

-In exceptional cases students may be accepted after the deadline, and before September 1st.
+The application deadline is August 15th - In exceptional cases, students may be accepted after the deadline.

 Students can apply online via the TAU International website.